stephenclemmer/reading-notes/Read2-TheCodersComputer.md

 ### Text Editor vs. Code Editor vs. IDE

-A text editor is a tool that allows one to organize and format text.
+A **text editor** is a tool that allows one to organize and format text.
 Eamples include MS Word and Google Docs.
 These examples are "What you see is what you get" (WYSIWYG) because the final product will look identical to the text that has been inputted/formatted.

-A code editor is a type of text editor that helps is designed to help coders write code.
+A **code editor** is a type of text editor that helps is designed to help coders write code.
 Unlike WYSIWYG applications, the inputted code's format will not resemble the text that is output.
 Unlike word processing text editors, code editors contain additional features that assist in formatting, editing, and proofing code such as syntax highlighting.
 Features of text editors may include:

-- Code Completion: Suggests possible code to increase efficiency and reduce typos
+- **Code Completion**: Suggests possible code to increase efficiency and reduce typos
-- Syntax Highlighting: Colorizes text to make it more readable, and easier to discern between the different parts of code, i.e., elements and attributes.
+- **Syntax Highlighting**: Colorizes text to make it more readable, and easier to discern between the different parts of code, i.e., elements and attributes.
-- Themes: A variety of formats to choose from that make code easier to read and reduce eye strain
+- **Themes**: A variety of formats to choose from that make code easier to read and reduce eye strain
-- Extensions: Plug-ins that increase the utility of the application
+- **Extensions**: Plug-ins that increase the utility of the application

-An Integrated Development Environment, (IDE) combines many tools all in one place such as a text editor, a code editor, termnal, and database.
+An **Integrated Development Environment, (IDE)** combines many tools all in one place such as a text editor, a code editor, termnal, and database.
 This allows a coder to stay within the same platform when writing, rather than needed to more between applications.

 Whichever of these a person chooses depends on their own preferences, needs, and workflow.
 This can be subjective  Ultimately, whichever tools gets the job done best for a prticular person or team is the best one to use.
 In the same way that a hammer, sledgehammer, and ball peen hammer all serve specific purposes, **it is important that developers understand the needs of their projects, teams, and organizaitions so they can choose the right tool for the coding task that helps them code efficiently and effectively.**